Leo3418/leo3418.github.io/collections/_posts/en/2020-05-24-cygwin-git-bash-in-wt.md

    Therefore, the full command to run Bash in Cygwin is `C:\cygwin64\bin\bash.exe --login -i`.
-If you have installed Cygwin to a non-default path and/or wants to use another shell, then please change the command accordingly.
+If you have installed Cygwin to a non-default path and/or want to use another shell, then please change the command accordingly.

    Finally, when adding the command to the configuration file, you need to